 Enter a search request and press enter.
 Press Esc or the X to close.

-The staff of the Tennessee State Museum offers free guided tours of the historic State Capitol and the grounds surrounding the building.
+Once the Capitol opens again, the staff of the Tennessee State Museum will offer free general guided tours and guided Women's Suffrage tours - of the historic State Capitol and the grounds surrounding the building.

 Please note: the Tennessee State Capitol is closed to visitors on weekends and state holidays.
 Click here for a list of state holidays.